OrionBench: Benchmarking Time Series Generative Models in the Service of the End-User: Evaluation

 \textbf{Scenario 2 -- OrionBench enabled the addition of a latest model and provided an end-user with confidence in other models.} We had been working with an end-user from a renowned satellite company for over four years when they approached us with interest in a new SOTA model.
 The model was \texttt{GANF},~\cite{dai2022graph} which had been featured in a news article~\footnote{https://news.mit.edu/2022/artificial-intelligence-anomalies-data-0225} that caught their attention.
+New models are published that claim SOTA performance, beating existing models on their benchmarks.
+This is common for renowned companies that invest in creating high-performing models.
 The end-user wanted to know: \textit{Should we adopt this model?} Several issues can prevent such models from living up to their promised performance in industrial and operational settings.
 Real-world datasets are inherently more complex than pristine benchmark datasets.
 Furthermore, authors often fine-tune a model to the benchmark datasets, neglecting others and causing their model to underperform on unseen datasets. \textit{OrionBench}, as an independent benchmark, can help determine whether it makes sense to adopt a new model.
 We integrated \texttt{GANF} into \textit{OrionBench}.
 As presented earlier in Figure~\ref{fig:f1score}, it was only competitive on the NAB dataset.
 However, due to the seamless integration of the pipelines into \bench, the end-user was still able to apply the pipeline to their own data and obtained valuable results.
 This emphasizes that the behavior of models differs from one dataset to another, and there is no one-pipeline-fits-all.